Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/README.md

 ## SSH
 Generate an SSH key which can be used to SSH to the Kubernetes vms instances which will be created within MS Azure public cloud.
 The generated public/private key pair should be generated in a folder matching the path found in the ssh_key_data variable for path to public key and make sure that both the public key and private key can be located from the .ssh directory.
 This will ensure that the Terraform **vm** files can read them correctly.
 Ensure that the ssh agent is running from your local machine that you used to clone the repo.

 Ensure that the AZURE credentials profile that you wish to use to run this project is specified correctly in your Azure CLI authentication to Azure portal .
-Ensure that your subscription id is configured  int azure prvider file before testing.
+Ensure that your subscription id is configured  into azure provider file before testing.

 ## Install Terraform
 ## Install kubectl